weebin-around/SQL_Data_Warehouse_Project/README.md

 ## 🪪 License

-This project is licensed under the [MIT License].(LICENSE).
+This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify and share this project with proper attribution.

 ## 🙋🏽‍♀️ About Me